-A Randomized Controlled Trial on the Effects of Fractions Intervention at Third Grade Many students experience difficulty understanding and operating with fractions (Namkung et al., 2018; National Mathematics Advisory Panel [NMAP], 2008).
-This is problematic because competence with fractions predicts high-school algebra and overall math achievement (Siegler et al., 2012).
+Many students experience difficulty understanding and operating with fractions (Namkung et al., 2018; National Mathematics Advisory Panel [NMAP], 2008).
+This is problematic because competence with fractions predicts high school algebra and overall math achievement (Siegler et al., 2012).
 NMAP (2008) therefore assigned priority to improving fractions performance.
 It also recommended a strong instructional emphasis on understanding fraction magnitude, such as comparing, ordering, and placing fractions on number lines.

 Although difficulty with fractions is pervasive, it is especially severe among students who develop mathematics deficits in the primary grades (Namkung et al., 2018).
-Fuchs and colleagues thus undertook a program of research to develop fractions intervention focused on magnitude understanding for students who begin fourth grade with low math skill.
-As revealed in a series of randomized controlled trials (Fuchs et al., 2013, 2014, 2016a, 2016b; Malone et al., 2019), intervention with explicit, structured instructional strategies on fraction magnitude substantially narrows this population's fractions achievement gap at end of fourth grade.
+Fuchs and colleagues thus undertook a program of research to develop a fractions intervention focused on magnitude understanding for students who begin fourth grade with low math skill.
+As revealed in a series of randomized controlled trials (Fuchs et al., 2013, 2014; Fuchs, Malone, et al., 2016a; Fuchs, Schumacher, et al., 2016; Malone et al., in press, intervention with explicit, structured instructional strategies on fraction magnitude substantially narrows this population's fractions achievement gap at end of fourth grade.

 Yet, few studies have examined whether intervention enhances the fractions performance of third graders who start the year with poor math skill (referred to as at-risk students in this article).
-This is despite that college- and career-ready standards (National Governors Association Center, 2010) establish the expectation that third graders will develop understanding of fractions as number.
+This is despite that college- and career-ready standards (National Governors Association Center for Best Practices & Council of Chief State School Officers, 2010) establish the expectation that third graders will develop understanding of fractions as numbers.
 With increased third-grade classroom focus on fractions, at-risk students who do not receive fractions intervention may be at increased risk for completing third grade with substantial performance deficits in this domain and for exacerbated mathematics difficulty in later grades.